SELF GUIDED AUDIO TOURS HAWAII

 pathway along a lakeShutterstock Image

-33. Meeks Bay (CA)
+33. Meeks Bay Beach (CA)

-Located on National Forest land, this is a sprawling beach between D.L.
-Bliss and Sugar Pine Point State Parks.
 It’s also a popular spot for camping on the beach.
-But it’s not part of the California State Park system, so it would require a separate fee.
-This is a public beach, not to be confused with the private Meeks Bay Resort.
+But it’s not part of the California State Park system, so it would require a separate entrance fee.

 34. Hike the Meeks Creek Trail (CA)

-On the other side of Highway 89, across from the Meeks Bay Campground and Marina, you’ll find the Meeks Creek Trail, a popular hiking spot through a forest and along a pretty creek.
+On the opposite side of Highway 89, across from the Meeks Bay Campground and Marina, you’ll find the Meeks Creek Trail, a popular hiking spot through a forest and along a pretty creek.
 Trailhead address: Forest Rte.
 14N42, Tahoma, CA.

 35. Sugar Pine Point State Park & the Hellman Ehrman Mansion (CA)